ecnu-oslab/ecnu-oslab-up/projects/linux/defragmentation/README.md

 ### File Type Detection

-You can dump files into Linux file system (this is optional though) and have a closer look to those files.
+You can dump files into Linux file system (this is optional though) and have a closer look at those files.
 It is handy to have a command that tells you the type of those files (picture, text, executable ...).
 Linux `file` command is used to determine the type of a file based on its content.
 For example, for file `file1`

 ```bash
 $ file file1